 The inflorescence is an umbel of stalked flowers atop the scape and held well above the leaves.
 There are small lanceolate shape bracts at the base of the inflorescence.

-Seed: Fertile flowers form a capsule that is cylindric, with thick walls and whose length is less than 3x the diameter.
-At maturity it is a dark reddish-brown and the open tops of which resemble stars as the five valves turn outward.
+Seed: Fertile flowers form a 5-valved capsule that is cylindric, with thick walls and whose length is less than 3x the diameter.
+At maturity it is a dark reddish-brown; the open tops of the capsule then resemble stars as the five valves turn outward.
 Each capsule contains numerous irregular shaped hard reddish-brown seeds that are scattered by the wind when the stem shakes unless small birds like Goldfinches get them first.
 Seeds require a short period (20+ days) of cold stratification, then light and cool soil for germination.

 Habitat: Shooting Star will do well in sunny spots of the home garden where the soils are well drained - wet-mesic to dry-mesic.
-It grows from a fibrous root system below a small crown.
+It grows from a fibrous root system below a small crown, but it is susceptible to crowding out by more vigorous taller species.
 Along with Field Pussytoes and Pasque Flower, Shooting Star is one of the first Upland plants to flower.
 Bees collect pollen and fertilize the plants which produce no nectar.
 While rare in the wild environment of Minnesota (see below), Dodecatheon meadia is readily available from nurseries and plant specialists that grow native plants.

 Comparisons: There are no confusing plants other than Dodecatheon amethystinum (Fassett) Fassett as explained below.

 Above & Below: The flowers occur on a bare flowering stem called a scape.
 The corolla lobes (petals) can be pink, lilac, white and shades of all.
 As they mature the corolla lobes turn backward and upward from the flower, resembling how artists depict a shooting star